 10- See A Show At The Chicago Theatre

 The Chicago Theatre is one of Chicago’s most prominent entertainment destinations.

 This theatre has a seating capacity of 3,553 and every year hosts hundreds of concerts, comedy shows, special events, and tours.

 Visitors are allowed to stand on the historic Chicago Theater stage, explore the rehearsal space, or see the signatures of notable artists on the dressing room walls.

 If you don’t want to watch a show, you can take a stroll through the theatre’s massive lobby, spectacular stairway, and majestic auditorium.

-The theatre is surrounded by clubs and restaurants, making it easy to plan a night out in the area.
+The theatre is surrounded by clubs and restaurants, making planning a night out in the area easy.

 The Chicago Theatre is at 175 N State St, Chicago, IL 60601.

 Looking for something different?
 How about The Magic Parlour, Starring Dennis Watkins?